Fix OpenClaw Discord Errors: Intents, Permissions, and Silent Bots

 Overview

-This is the most common Discord error with OpenClaw.
-The logs show:
+This is the error everyone hits first.
+Your logs show:

 Error: Disallowed intent(s): MESSAGE_CONTENT